 As I prepare for 2019 I wanted to engage in a few projects that helped push my work and creativity further.
 I had an idea on my mind that it would be interesting to photograph a wedding completely in black and white.
 What would it be like to bring that eye to a whole wedding?

 So this year I would love the opportunity to work with a couple and produce their wedding in a black and white story.
-As a little extra bonus, I will give the couple £600 off the final photography fee.
 If you are interested then please get in touch here or above and I would love to talk about your plans and feelings about black and white photography.

 In the meantime please take a look and enjoy some black and white images from the archives.